-Insurance Ratio Positive Outlook (insurance ratio improves in the projection) Stable Outlook (no significant change of insurance ratio in the projection) Negative Outlook (insurance ratio deteriorates in the projection) Zone C: Review: Act: Act: Below 120% Management to engage the Board and SIRA upon the insurance ratio falling into this zone.
-Management to engage the Board and SIRA upon the insurance ratio falling into this zone.
-Management to engage the Board and SIRA upon the insurance ratio falling into this zone.
+Insurance Ratio Positive Outlook (insurance ratio improves in the projection) Stable Outlook (no significant change of insurance ratio in the projection) Negative Outlook (insurance ratio deteriorates in the projection) Zone C: Below 115% Review: Management to engage the Board upon the insurance ratio falling into this zone.
 Review the trajectory of the insurance ratio.
-If the insurance ratio is projected to improve to greater than 130% within the next ten years, closely monitor the insurance ratio improvements including a comparison to the projection.
+If the insurance ratio is projected to improve to greater than 140% within the next ten years, closely monitor the insurance ratio improvements including a comparison to the projection.
 Consider the timeframe of the recovery and whether additional actions are required.
-Otherwise, management to develop an action plan to improve the insurance ratio to above 130% within the next ten years.
+Otherwise, management to develop an action plan to improve the insurance ratio to above 140% within the next ten years.
 Monitor the accounting funding ratio, its trajectory and cashflow projections.
-If the accounting funding ratio falls under 100%, management is to engage the Management to develop an action plan to improve the insurance ratio to above 130% within the next ten years.
+If the accounting funding ratio falls under 100%, management is to Act: Management to engage the Board upon the insurance ratio falling into this zone.
+Management to develop an action plan to improve the insurance ratio to above 140% within the next ten years.
 Monitor the accounting funding ratio, its trajectory and cashflow projections.
-If the accounting funding ratio falls under 100%, management is to engage the Board and SIRA.
-Management to develop an action plan to improve the insurance ratio above 130% within the next ten years.
-Monitor the accounting funding ratio, its trajectory and cashflow projections.
-If the accounting funding ratio falls under 100%, management is to engage the Board and SIRA.
+If the accounting funding ratio falls under 100%, management is to engage the Board.
+Act: Management to engage the Board upon the insurance ratio falling into this zone.